Vajehyab/combination/README.md

 [Demo](http://balit.ir/combination/combination.php)
 =======
-Please see the demo and try it.
+Please see and try the demo.

 Combination
 =============
 Combination algorithm for **typo (misspelling) in Arabic and Persian language**.
 This can do even more and more just by changing the algorithm, just let me know [what you need](https://github.com/m-kermani/combination/issues).